 10. When are awardees notified and where are the names published?

-Awardees are notified late August.
+Awardees are notified in September.
 Their names are published on BC Achievement’s website and social media channels.